 Here’s a bit more about who they are and what they bring to the team.

-Responsible for maintaining our financial strength and sound governance, Duncan, Director of Finance and Technology at VIVID, makes sure our development plans are fully funded and our technology helps us deliver our services and ambitions.
-Duncan’s a chartered accountant with 15 years’ experience in the housing sector.
+Responsible for maintaining our financial strength and sound governance, Duncan, Chief Finance Officer at VIVID, makes sure our development plans are fully funded and our technology helps us deliver our services and ambitions.
+Duncan’s a Chartered Accountant with over 15 years’ experience in the housing sector.
 He previously spent six years with KPMG where he provided financial planning and risk management services to some high-profile clients before moving into the housing sector.

 Jean-Marc has 20 years’ experience in the property, retail and consumer goods industries.
 His current role as Chief Executive at PLATFORM – a fully-integrated investor, developer, operator and asset manager of purpose-built residential communities throughout the UK – gives him a unique insight into the changing rental market.
 Jean-Marc also sits at the Industry Property Forum strategic board and the British Property Federation residential board.
 He previously worked with the Boston Consulting Group and British Land, which has given him a broad strategic perspective to help guide our organisation.

 For transparent management of our board membership and shareholding

 Here's the register of interests from our Board Members and Co-Optees

 Decisions taken by the board: 21 September 2023 (PDF, 140kb)